AlessandraPettinato/Admin-Panel/Readme.md

 ### Insert Data into your Database
 At this point you only need to feed some sample data!
 Please copy the content of the **DataSample.json** file that you can find at the root of the backend folder.
-On your cloud, click on **Insert Document** and then **{}**, delete the object and paste the DataSample.txt.
+On your cloud, click on **Insert Document** and then **{}**, delete the object and paste the DataSample.json.
 Click on **Insert** to save.

 https://user-images.githubusercontent.com/73818991/144071725-94b17bc8-b1df-4c82-ab82-77947c96e7f2.mov